 I am, she says, a well-wrapped box of weeds and good intentions, worn at the seams – no card attached.
 But she will never learn the weight of her own gravity; she will never see the blue of the sky, if she never raises her eyes to it.

-A dude by the name of Rich then followed up with an incredibly thoughtful interpretation of those two beautiful lines:
+A dude by the name of Rich then followed up with a thoughtful interpretation of those two lines:

 It speaks to me because most of us view weeds as bad. but dandelions are beautiful weeds.
 There are many colorful weeds along highways. and what of the weed itself?
 It’s just following nature, growing, absorbing water and CO2 like a rose or a holly or mums.
 So it’s got the same good intentions as those other, more appreciated plants, and it cleans the air for humans, just like the more beautiful flowers.
 It isn’t always as pretty, but it does the same things for the balance of nature.
 Good intentions.